Haverty Furniture Stock Shows Every Sign Of Being Significantly Overvalued

 Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
 Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
 Haverty Furniture has a cash-to-debt ratio of 0.86, which ranks in the middle range of the companies in the industry of Retail - Cyclical.
 Based on this, GuruFocus ranks Haverty Furniture's financial strength as 6 out of 10, suggesting fair balance sheet.
 This is the debt and cash of Haverty Furniture over the past years:

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Haverty Furniture has been profitable 10 years over the past 10 years.
-During the past 12 months, the company had revenues of $748.3 million and earnings of $3.15 a share.
-Its operating margin of 5.57% better than 66% of the companies in the industry of Retail - Cyclical.
-Overall, GuruFocus ranks Haverty Furniture's profitability as fair.
+It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
+A company with high profit margins is usually a safer investment than those with low profit margins.
+Haverty Furniture has been profitable 10 over the past 10 years.
+Over the past twelve months, the company had a revenue of $748.3 million and earnings of $3.15 a share.
+Its operating margin is 5.57%, which ranks better than 66% of the companies in the industry of Retail - Cyclical.
+Overall, the profitability of Haverty Furniture is ranked 6 out of 10, which indicates fair profitability.
 This is the revenue and net income of Haverty Furniture over the past years:

-One of the most important factors in the valuation of a company is growth.
-Long-term stock performance is closely correlated with growth according to GuruFocus research.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of Haverty Furniture is 1.4%, which ranks in the middle range of the companies in the industry of Retail - Cyclical.
-The 3-year average EBITDA growth is -1.9%, which ranks in the middle range of the companies in the industry of Retail - Cyclical.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Haverty Furniture is 1.4%, which ranks in the middle range of the companies in the industry of Retail - Cyclical.
+The 3-year average EBITDA growth rate is -1.9%, which ranks in the middle range of the companies in the industry of Retail - Cyclical.

-Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-We want to have the return on invested capital higher than the weighted cost of capital.
-For the past 12 months, Haverty Furniture's return on invested capital is 6.85, and its cost of capital is 8.65.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, Haverty Furniture's return on invested capital is 6.85, and its cost of capital is 8.69.
 The historical ROIC vs WACC comparison of Haverty Furniture is shown below: